colin1497/Synology-Install-Package-for-Minecraft-and-Craftbukkit/README.md

 using it and manually updating the files.
 Well, BLECH!
 I decided to try to clean it up because, well, I'm a glutton for punishment.

+Craftbukkit was effectively killed off and replaced by Spigot, so I added it to the package, and I recently added Paper, a highly efficient Spigot fork, to the package.
+Paper is probably the best Java minecraft server to run right now if you're running a low resource server like a NAS.

 You can find more information on my blog at:

 http://blog.heatdfw.com/p/synology-minecraft-server-setup.html